thsavage/Zoom-Best-Practices/README.md

 * Distribute materials through NYU Classes.
 * Display materials through "Share Your Desktop" feature in Zoom.
 * I pause to ask if there are questions or thoughts on a frequent basis.
-* Use a wired microphone rather than bluetooth.
+* I use a wired microphone rather than bluetooth ear buds.
+* I do not enable video to reduce bandwidth constraints.
 * I will record a brief example using the DiPasquale-Wheaton model on a PPT.
 (Cosmic justice.)